daveknippers/KaliRoulette/README.md

 We'd like to add some sort of wagering on the level on the streamer's death, and we're collecting better statistics to make the payout multipliers more balanced.

+# How can I run this myself?

+If you're actually interested in doing so, please contact me and I'll write better instructions up.
+If you think you can get it going on your own, you're probably right.
+The only major thing I can think of is to ensure you're running a 32 bit version of python.
+You'll need the packages `pywin32`, `irc`, `pandas` and `sqlalchemy`.
+Finally, you'll need to make a file called `oauth_token.py` with a single variable `oauth_token` set to your Twitch bot's oauth token string.

 # Copyright (do what you want)
 Copyright (c) 2017, 2018 Dave Knippers and Justin Miller